 It has a capacity of 129 megawatt hours, which is the unit of measurement for energy generation and consumption.
 In Germany, a household with two people needs just over three megawatt hours per year on average.
 The energy output of the battery is 100 megawatts (100,000,000 watts).
 By comparison, a standard household light bulb has 15 to 100 watts.

 "The battery is a gigantic amalgamation of several Tesla power packs.
 When you stand in front of it, it is a bit like looking at hundreds of huge refrigerators.
-We store wind energy in the battery and send it to the grid when it is needed," explained Franck Woitiez, who has been managing director of Neoen in Australia for five years.
+We store wind energy in the battery and send it to the grid when it is needed," explained Franck Woitiez, who was then managing director of Neoen in Australia.
 The battery is now wholly owned by the French energy company.
 Tesla only supplied and built the technology.
-And it did this in record-breaking time: Tesla's company director and Chief Executive Officer Elon Musk set himself a deadline of 100 days.
+And it did this in record-breaking time: Tesla's company director and CEO Elon Musk set himself a deadline of 100 days.
 He announced on Twitter: "100 days from contract signature or it’s free".
 In the end, the company finished well before this deadline.
 Musk cheated a little, though.
 When the contract between Tesla, Neoen and the Australian government was signed, work on the system had already begun.
 In this way, it was completed prior to the period of peak demand of the air conditioning season.

 Just a few weeks after commissioning, the power storage system was put to the test for the first time.
 "The battery has already had to jump in twice and has proven its efficiency on both occasions.
 It fed the power into the grid within milliseconds," said Franck Woitiez.
 This prevented a major blackout when the brown coal-fired power plant Loy Yang in the neighbouring state of Victoria had problems due to sudden drops in output.
 In the past, emergency generators from conventional power plants had been used in situations like these, but this takes much longer.
 People would have had no electricity for at least ten minutes.